open-source-bootcamp/bootcamp-guide/day1.md

 Before attendees can get started, they need to have a GitHub account.
 This time is dedicated to introducing GitHub, directing folks to GitHub.com, talking through the account options and getting everyone signed up.
 After this, the attendees need to install a couple of tools to help work on code.

 You can find this session in the [presentations/get-signed-up-with-github](./presentations/get-signed-up-with-github/) folder.
+Instructions on using this deck are in the [README in the presentations folder](./presentations/README.md).

 Mentors will need to be on-hand to help attendees with any issues around sign up.